 In November 2017, Regulation (EU) 2017/2158 established benchmark levels to reduce the presence of acrylamide in food.
-The new regulation requires that food business operators apply mandatory measures to reduce the presence of acrylamide, proportionate to the size and nature of their establishment.
+The regulation requires that food business operators apply mandatory measures to reduce the presence of acrylamide, proportionate to the size and nature of their establishment.
+In November 2019, the Commission adopted Recommendation 2019/1888 recommending that competent authorities in the Member States regularly monitor the presence of acrylamide and its levels in food, in particular in the food listed in the Annex of this Recommendation.

-Maximum Residue Levels (MRL)
+Maximum Residue Levels (MRLs)

-Since 2008, MSs have followed Regulation (EC) No.396/2005 on MRLs in food or feed of plant and animal origin.
+Since 2008, Member States have followed Regulation (EC) No.396/2005 on MRLs in food or feed of plant and animal origin.
 Pesticide MRLs for processed or composite products are based on levels in raw agricultural ingredients.
 See the EC's website for the latest updates.